tamarlehmann/CV/README.md

 *Digital Marketing Executive*

 intu Digital (intu.co.uk) is the UK's first online shopping centre and the online presence of intu Properties plc, the owner of some of the largest and most popular shopping centres in the UK.
 Worked within the Marketing and Growth team.
-Key responsibilities included the management of day-to-day analytics of intu.co.uk site traffic and usage, as well as all aspects of reporting and presenting site performance to internal and external stakeholders.
+Key responsibilities included the management of biddable media channels, day-to-day analytics of intu.co.uk site traffic and usage, as well as all aspects of reporting and presenting site performance to internal and external stakeholders.

 **Stylus Innovation & Advisory** (August 2015 - October 2015)
 *Research Intern: Food, Beverage and Hospitality*